willglynn/go_ami_tools/aws_bundle/README.md

    * a `sink` to which the `Writer` should write

 In order to use the bundle, you'll also need a manifest file.
-Manifests contain various metadata, like the name of the image, its description, its owner, etc.
+Manifests contain various metadata, like the machine's architecture, the image's owner, etc.
 Fill out an `aws_bundle.Metadata` structure as appropriate and call `WriteManifest()`, providing both the closed `aws_bundle.Writer` and a `sink`.